cgwire/kitsu/README.md

 ### Validation

-The history of all discussions about the validation of a task.
+The history of all discussions about task validations.

 ![Validation mockup](img/validation.jpg)